Evan8456/Draw-It/paint-me/README.md

 ## Project Description

-**Task:** Provide a detailed description of your app

 Like to draw?
 Need a way to share your artistic skills with others?
 Introducing a new webapp called Draw-It.
 Draw-It allows users to draw art in house and share them with other users.
 Users may create Draw-It accounts, create beautiful drawings and save it to their gallery.
 You will also be able collaborate with other artists to create a new work of arts together

 ## Development

-**Task:** Leaving deployment aside, explain how the app is built.
-Please describe the overall code design and be specific about the programming languages, framework, libraries and third-party api that you have used.

 **Frontend:**